nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Use case: Edit a person**

 **MSS**
-1. User requests to list persons
+1. User requests to list clients
-2. AddressBook shows the list of persons
+2. AddressBook shows the list of clients
 3. User requests to edit a specific person in the list
 4. AddressBook edits the person
 5. Use case ends.